j624364/edt-project/README.md

 ##### Opening the project:

-- Open one of the .ino files
+- Open one of the .ino files.
-- Download the libraries
+- Download the libraries.
-- Upload to the Arduino
+- Upload to the Arduino.

 ##### Libraries used: